Subscribe for Updates

 Percentage of local employees: 80%

-Ecotourism is a vital activity for the people of the Amazon region and for the conservation of the rainforest.
-To ensure the sustainability of ecotourism, an innovative model was developed that employs both non-profit and for-profit organizational structures.
+Ecotourism is a vital activity for the people of the Amazon region and for the conservation of its rainforest.
+To ensure the sustainability of ecotourism in the region, an innovative model was developed that combines non-profit and for-profit organizational structures.

 Nearest international airport: Quito (UIO)